Eucalyptus pauciflora: Distribution and habitat

 Snow gum grows in woodland along the ranges and tablelands, in flat, cold sites above 700 m from the far south-east of Queensland, through New South Wales, the Australian Capital Territory, and Victoria, to near Mount Gambier in South Australia and Tasmania.
+The species shows regional and ecological variation across this range.

 In Tasmania the species hybridises with Eucalyptus coccifera and Eucalyptus amygdalina.

+Some genetic studies can be found else where since the Tasmanian populations of Eucalyptus pauciflora found that chloroplast haplotypes are geographically structured and indicate three major glacial refugial regions: Storm Bay, Tamar Valley, and the St Paul's River Valley.

+Conservation

+The IUCN assessment notes that although the species remains widespread, localized declines are occurring due to habitat modification and climate-related stress in parts of its range.

 Ecology

 Snow gum is amongst the hardiest of all eucalyptus species, surviving the severe winter temperatures of the Australian Alps.
 The species regenerates from seed, by epicormic shoots below the bark, and from lignotubers.
 It is the most cold-tolerant species of eucalyptus, with E. pauciflora subsp. niphophila surviving temperatures down to -23 C and year-round frosts.
 It has been introduced to Norway.

 Influence on snowpack processes

 At altitudes where stands of snow gum coincide with seasonal snowfall above an altitude of about 1500 m, the trees have been shown to increase snowpack accumulation and moderate melt, making snow gum critically important to the hydrology and water resources of southeast Australia.
 Contrary to characteristics of needle-leaf forests, snow gums don't frequently intercept large quantities of snowfall on branches and leaves such that increased evaporation or sublimation would occur.
 As a result, snow accumulation is greater in living snow gum forests than burned forests or unforested areas.

 Bushfire impact on snow gums alters these effects and leads to reduced snowpack longevity and greater evaporation/sublimation processes, in turn reducing snowpack runoff available for ecosystem and human use.
 It is estimated that the 2019-2020 bushfires impacted 462 km^{2} (33%) of mapped snow gum forest that regularly has seasonal snowpack, which would equate to a reduction in annual snowpack runoff of 63.3 gigalitres (about 25,320 olympic swimming pools).
+The rarity of long-unburnt snow gum stands suggest fire regimes have been substantially altered in parts of the Victorian alps.